 Our Philadelphia accidental puncture and laceration attorney from The Weitz Firm, LLC, is committed to helping patients protect their rights and ensure that they get compensated for any harm and damages suffered as a result of medical and surgical errors in Pennsylvania.

 While accidental puncture wounds and lacerations during a surgery are called “accidental” or “unintentional” in no way does it mean that you will not be able to hold the negligent, careless, inattentive or inexperienced surgeon responsible for cutting in the wrong area of your body.

 Accidental lacerations and puncture wounds are considered a deviation from the acceptable standards of care, which is one of the elements of any medical malpractice claim in Pennsylvania and all across the U.S.

 Depending on various factors in your case, you may face the following complications after a surgeon accidentally cuts in the wrong place of your body:

-Fact: Did you know that a surgeon is required to report any surgical errors that occur during a surgery?
-That includes reporting any unintentional cuts, lacerations or punctures made during the procedure.
+Fact: Did you know that a surgeon is required to report any surgical errors that occur during surgery?
+That includes reporting any unintentional cuts, lacerations, or punctures made during the procedure.

 “In addition to that,” continues our experienced accidental puncture and laceration attorney in Philadelphia, “Injuries caused by unintentional puncture wounds and lacerations can prolong the patient’s recovery, resulting in damages such as loss of income, loss of earning capacity, pain and suffering, and many more.
 All these things must be taken into account prior to settling a medical malpractice claim.”